JustAlternate/nix-intro/Nix.md

 - You upgrade a package in your system and find that others packages are broken because a shared dependency got upgraded aswell...
 - Now your system is broken and there is no undo button :/
 - You want to migrate a system installation and configuration to another place but don't want to redo all the steps you did for installing it..
-- You installed a lot of dependencies during an installation but don't want to bother cleaning it all manually
+- You installed a lot of dependencies during an installation but don't want to bother cleaning it all manually.
-- You have a team who build massive services that takes hours to setup for development and every time
+- You have a team who build massive services that takes hours to setup for development.
-- You want to embrace real reproducibility
+- You want to embrace real reproducibility.

 ---
 <style scoped>